-Once you’re almost done installing Windows 7, the OS could ask you to put in its CD/Serial key.
-This allows Microsoft to check whether you have a legitimate, legal copy of Windows 7, and ensures that you’ll be able to receive Windows Updates without any restrictions.
+Once you’re done installing Windows 7, the OS will ask you to put in its CD/Serial key.
+This key allows Microsoft to check whether you have a legitimate, legal copy of Windows 7, although updates are no longer available.
 Avoiding constant pop-ups from Windows asking you to validate the install with the key is also a nice bonus.

 Regardless of which type of Windows installation you choose, it’s always a great idea to back up your data before beginning the process.
 Check out our guide on how to back up your PC if you prefer step-by-step guidance, or our top picks of the best free backup software if you’re looking for several quality options on with which to make a backup copy of your data.
-Having an extra copy of your data for safe keeping is never a bad idea should something go wrong during the installation process.
+Having an extra copy of your data for safekeeping is never a bad idea should something go wrong during the installation process.

-Set up your installation media
+How to set up your installation media

-Obtain a copy of Windows
+How to obtain a copy of Windows 7

 Once you download the appropriate version of Windows 7, head to this Windows 7 USB/DVD download tool page, and click the download link located below the Installation section of the page.
 Then, install the tool and follow the onscreen instructions.
-With the tool running, you’ll need select the Windows 7 ISO you downloaded, then tell the Windows 7 USB/DVD download tool whether you want to burn that file to a USB flash drive, or to a DVD.
+With the tool running, you’ll need to select the Windows 7 ISO you downloaded, then tell the Windows 7 USB/DVD download tool whether you want to burn that file to a USB flash drive, or a DVD.

 Make sure your new Windows installation disc or USB drive is inserted in your PC, then restart your system.
 While your PC is booting, you’ll get a prompt to hit any key to boot from the disk or flash drive.
 Do so.
 Once you’re in the Windows 7 setup program, click Install.
 You’ll see one of two install options – Upgrade and Custom (advanced).